-For each new regular, full-time certified Paramedic and certified EMD candidate (certification from the International Academies of Emergency Dispatch) an employee identifies and successfully helps Medic recruit, hire, and retain, a total bonus of \$1,000 will be paid in two installments, providing that both parties are still employed at Medic and in good standing. \$500 will be paid after the referred Paramedic/EMD is released from their FTO/CTO.
-The remaining balance of \$500 will be paid upon the referred Paramedic/EMD one-year employment anniversary.
+For each new regular, full-time certified Paramedic, EMT and certified EMD candidate (certification from the International Academies of Emergency Dispatch) an employee identifies and successfully helps Medic recruit, hire, and retain, a bonus will be paid.
+The Paramedic/EMD referral will be paid in two installments, providing that both parties are still employed at Medic and in good standing.
+The first portion will be paid after the referred employee is released from their FTO/CTO.
+The remaining balance will be paid upon the referred employee's one-year employment anniversary.
+The EMT referral will be paid once the employee is released from their FTO to function independently.